Deeplite/neutrino/docs/deeper.rst

 .. important::

     You are free to return multiple evaluation metrics that we are going to report from the evaluation function.
-    However, the engine can only listen to one and this is the value that has to be specified in the config as **eval_key**.
+    However, the engine can only listen to one at a time (this is the value that has to be specified in the config as **eval_key**.)

 .. _eval_function_interface: